Use Cases

 The three most important things in keyword research are:

-1. Understanding keyword match types
+1. Keyword match types

 Keyword match types tell you how closely a keyword needs to match the user’s search query for the ad to qualify for an auction.